DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

-# KIT-CERT Checklist for Linux Forensics
+# KIT-CERT Linux Forensics Checklist

 This document outlines [our](https://www.cert.kit.edu) initial actions to investigate a potentially compromised Linux system.
 It assumes that the reader